gwenbiophys/NaiveDynamics.jl/docs/src/helpGwen.md

 using Revise
 using NaiveDynamics
 ```
-## TEST WITH LIVE LOCAL SERVER BEFORE DEPLOYING TO GITHUB AND HAVING TO CHAIN SMOKE COMMITS IN ORDER TO KNOW IF YOU
+## Deploy docs locally
+- Get a local only make.jl with `deploydocs()` disabled.
-Run the make.jl file locally, makesure git ignore includes the build directly entirely. and then `serve(dir="/docs/build")` from the REPL.
+- Makesure git ignore includes the build directly entirely.
+- `serve(dir="/docs/build")` from the REPL.
 Have NaiveDynamics activated but make sure the local Julia environment has LiveServer.
-If there is not yet a local Julia envionrment, fashion one by just typing `activate` without further specification.
+- If there is not yet a local Julia envionrment, type `activate` in pkg mode.

-Make sure deploydocs() is commented out, but also make sure you uncomment it out afterwards.
+### After using 'markdown syntax' you have to press run on the markdown file
+E.g. footnotes or links will not work until the .md itself is ran.
+### ffmpeg for gif conversion, mayber tinker more for better qualty

+`ffmpeg -t 4 -i /home/gwenk/Videos/iWant.mp4 -vf "fps=25,scale" -loop 1 /home/gwenk/Videos/iWant.gif`

 ## get a flame graph of allocations